 On this page

-There are three ways that businesses usually approach price setting:
+There are three ways businesses usually approach price setting:

 How to set your prices

-1. How much does it cost you to provide your product and service?
+1. What's the cost to provide your product or service?

-For help on setting your break-even point (how many sales have to be made before you start making a profit) visit our Calculate your breakeven point, margin and markup page.
+For help on setting your break-even point (how many sales have to be made before you start making a profit) visit our page on calculating your breakeven point, margin and markup.

 2. How much is the customer prepared to pay?